Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

 * When attempting to save to the master store at a later time, the data is loaded from the temporary file.
 The temporary file is never deleted until the master store has successfully saved.
-If the master store can't save after max tries, the temp file is deleted and the FileObject is deleted from the CFS.
+If the master store can't save after max tries, the temp file is deleted and the FS.File is deleted from the CFS.
 * When attempting to save to a copy store at a later time, the data is loaded from the master store.
-If the data can't be saved to the copy store after max tries, that copy just won't exist, but the FileObject remains in the CFS.
+If the data can't be saved to the copy store after max tries, that copy just won't exist, but the FS.File remains in the CFS.

 ## PowerQueue